 The Owners shall have ensured that the County Council, its agents and contractors have rights to enter so much of the adjoining land within the ownership of the Owners as is reasonably necessary to carry out construction works on the site.
 The County Council is to be responsible for making good any disturbance caused to the reasonable satisfaction of the adjoining Owners in the exercise of these rights.

-The Owners shall have paid the County Council’s legal costs and surveyor’s fees together with administrative costs incurred during negotiations and in completing the Section 106 Agreement, taking transfer of the land including Land Registry costs, the granting of any easements/licences, or any other documentation and any Project Management agreements.

 A plan of the site to a scale of 1:1250 must have been supplied prior to transfer showing site levels, access, boundaries and details of any adjoining development.
 The plan is to have been provided in a suitable electronic format together with paper copies.
 GPS Coordinates are to be marked on the plan.

 Prior to Transfer, the County Council must be satisfied that adjoining uses should not cause interference, conflict or be inappropriate in any way to the use of the site i.e. the curriculum delivery for schools.
 This also includes adverse conditions disruption and inconvenience by noise, dust, fumes, traffic circulation, artificial lighting etc.

-SCHEDULE 15AB Infrastructure and Forward Funding
+Schedule 15AB – Infrastructure and Forward Funding

 In this schedule the following words shall have the following meaning in addition to the definitions provided in clause 1.1 of the Original Agreement: